-A graduate of USC (BM, DMA) and UT Austin (MM), Bryan’s work extends beyond performance—he collaborates with modern dance troupes, spoken word artists, and filmmakers, crafting scores, soundscapes, and cutting-edge productions.
 His music has been featured on FOX, ESPN, VH1, Lifetime, WB, the History Channel, and the Food Network.

-Bryan has worked alongside an eclectic mix of artists, including Bonnie Raitt, Lisa Loeb, Larry Carlton, Scott Henderson, Neal McCoy, Phil Keaggy, Jerry Donohue, Ma Xiaohui, Upchurch, and Kelsea Ballerini.
-As the founder of Rainfeather Records, a Nashville-based independent label, Bryan continues to champion innovative and cross-cultural projects.
-His most recent release, Wire and Wood, is a genre-blending collaboration with world-renowned Erhu virtuoso Ma Xiaohui.
-Their televised Chinese New Year performance in Shanghai reached an estimated 900 million viewers across Euro-Asia, making Bryan the first Western artist to be inducted into the Chinese Cultural Heritage Guild.
+As the founder of Rainfeather Records, a Nashville-based independent label, Bryan continues to champion innovative, cross-cultural, and artist-driven projects.
+His release Wire and Wood, a genre-blending collaboration with world-renowned Erhu virtuoso Ma Xiaohui, led to a televised Chinese New Year performance in Shanghai that reached an estimated 900 million viewers across Euro-Asia.
+Bryan became the first Western artist to be inducted into the Chinese Cultural Heritage Guild.

-His work has been spotlighted in Guitar Player, Flatpicking Guitar, Vintage Guitar, Billboard, and Mix Magazine.
+Bryan is a featured monthly columnist for Premier Guitar Magazine, where his Recording Dojo column explores recording, production, sound design, guitar tones, and musicianship.
+His work has also been spotlighted in Guitar Player, Flatpicking Guitar, Vintage Guitar, Billboard, and Mix Magazine.

 Professional Affiliations: